 Apostle McCorley transitioned back to the United States to pursue the Chaplains Corps.
 While serving at Greater St. James Temple COGIC, Pastor Mark studied at Southern Illinois University & Trinity Evangelical Divinity School in the areas of BS in Education, Master’s of Divinity and Counseling Psychology.
 While laboring at Greater St. James Apostle McCorley also served in the Jail Ministry, Vice President of Evangelism Department, on a District Level.
 He was accepted as a Chaplin’s Candidate and given a date of commission, but the Lord sought to use him in another way.

 Having the “heart of a Pastor” Apostle and Prophetess McCorley established the House of Prayer Church, COGIC in September of 2009.
 Since that time, Apostle McCorley has receive numerous recognition and awards including “Outstanding Religious Organization Leader”, “Drum Major Award” and the “Summit of Hope Appreciation” presented by Illinois Governor Bruce Rouner.

-In September 2016 Apostle McCorley was led to disfellowship with the Church of God in Christ and assumed the position of the Chief Apostle of House of Prayer Ministries and June 25, 2017 was Affirmed and Elevated to the Office of the Apostle by the Laying of Hands by the Regional Apostles and Affirmation by Apostle and Prophetess Taylor of Word of Life Ministry and Kingdom Covenant Fellowship.
+In September 2016 Apostle McCorley was led to disfellowship with the Church of God in Christ and assumed the position of the Chief Apostle of House of Prayer Ministries, and on June 25, 2017 he was Affirmed and Elevated to the Office of the Apostle by the Laying of Hands by the Regional Apostles and Affirmation by Apostle and Prophetess Taylor of Word of Life Ministry and Kingdom Covenant Fellowship.